-A map of Luxembourg with its populated places, rivers, and highways.
+This map of Luxembourg displays its populated places, rivers, and highways.
 A satellite and elevation map shows topographic features to see its forests, hills, and built-up areas.

 Luxembourg Satellite Map